christophpernul/tennis-booking-assistant/README.md

 the agent suggests other courts.
 If no courts are available for the time the user wants to play, the agent suggests a different time near to the time the user asked for.

-There is a gradio frontend that only shows a chatprompt, that ideally has the ability to get voice input.
-An additional HTML element is shown with the answer of the agent.

-## Assistant technical information

 The agent knows context about the courts.
 For each court the agent knows
 - the location of the court in the club
 - whether the court is a middle court or not
 - whether the court is only a single's court
+- whether the court is inside during Winter or not
 - the court type.

 Furthermore, the agent knows from the user question or for each user's name personal preferences for specific courts.

-The agent should answer very short and precise and give a nice list overview of the suggested courts and times for booking.

-## STC Booking System Integration
+### STC Booking System Integration

 The assistant integrates with the Sport- und Tennis-Club München Süd (STC) booking system via the eBuSy platform.
 The system fetches real-time court availability from:

 **Booking System URL:** https://siemens-tennisclub-muenchenv8.ebusy.de/lite-module/891

-**Available Courts:**
-- **Platz A:** links, Aufschlagtrainingsplatz, Ballmaschinenplatz (nur Einzel)
-- **Platz 1-6:** links, Tennisschule (Platz 1-5 sind Mittelplätze)
-- **Platz 7-9:** Eingang rechts, Sandplätze (Platz 8 ist Mittelplatz)
-- **Platz 10-12:** Eingang rechts, Granulatplätze (Platz 11 ist Mittelplatz)
-- **T-Platz:** Mitte, vor dem Restaurant (nur Einzel)
-- **Platz 14-22:** hinten, Sandplätze (Platz 15, 18, 21 sind Mittelplätze, Platz 17 ist Wingfield)

 The system automatically:
 - Fetches current availability from the STC booking system